Invariant laminations for irreducible automorphisms of free groups

 The following proposition is due to Bestvina-Feighn-Handel.
-We note here that an alternative proof of part (1) follows as direct consequence of our Theorem \ref{main-result2}, since $L^2(T_+)$ depends only on $\alpha$ and not on the particular train track representative $f: \tau \to \tau$.
+We'd like to point out here that an alternative proof of part (1) follows as corollary from our proof of Theorem \ref{main-result2} in section \ref{steps-five-to-seven}, see Remark \ref{last}.

-We would also recommend to the reader to try proving part (2) as an exercise, as it is quite doable and will enhance the reader's understanding of the main subjects treated in this paper.
+We would also like to recommend to the less experienced reader to try proving parts (2) and (3) as exercises, as they are quite doable (using the fact that the transition matrix $M(f)$ is primitive, see Lemma \ref{invariant-subgraph} (2)), and as this will enhance the reader's understanding of the main subjects treated in this paper.

 \begin{prop}[\cite{BFH}] Let $f: \tau \to \tau$ be a train track representative of an iwip automorphism $\alpha$ of $\FN$.